Narcotics Anonymous NJ Help Line: 800-992-0401 - NEED A MEETING or INFO? Call 732-933-0462 [email protected]

 The NA White Booklet

 If you are new to Narcotics Anonymous, we recommend the Narcotics Anonymous White Booklet, also known as “The Little White Book” and as NA’s first piece of Literature.
 It’s a great introduction to the program to get you started!
 Click on the image to download the booklet.
-You can also explore one of the other informational pamphlets found on the Literature page of this website.
+You can also explore one of the other informational pamphlets found on the Literature page of this website..

 What is NARCOTICS ANONYMOUS?

 NA is a non-profit fellowship or society of men and women for whom drugs had become a major problem.
 We are recovering addicts who meet regularly to help each other stay clean.
 This is a program of complete abstinence from all drugs.
 There is only one requirement for membership – the desire to stop using.
 We suggest that you keep an open mind and give yourself a break.
 Our program is a set of principles written so simply that we can follow them in our daily lives.
 The most important thing about them is that they work.
+We have learned from our group experience that those who keep coming to pur meetings regularly stay clean.

 ~ Narcotics Anonymous Basic Text, page 9.